pink88/Tuiss2HA/README.md

 ### Simultaneous blind positioning

 Use `tuiss2ha.simultaneous_blind_positioning` to move multiple blinds to the same position at the same time or move eacb blind to their defined favourite position (see *Configuration options*).
 This is useful for synchronized scenes, howver this requires sufficient Bluetooth proxies/adapters to handle multiple concurrent connections.

-## Configuration options

-From the integration's Options screen you can configure:

-- **Reconnection attempts**: number of retries before giving up on a connection.
-- **Check position on restart**: fetch current position after Home Assistant restarts.
-- **Blind motor speed**: for supported models (Standard, Comfort, Slow).
-- **Favorite position**: a percentage value that can be triggered with the "Go to Favorite Position" action.
-- **Limits**: set the upper and lower boundaries of the blind which control how far the blind will move from open to closed.

 ## Troubleshooting